 Metabolism is a term that refers to the chemical processes in your body.
 Your body uses oxygen and other nutrients like carbohydrates, proteins and fats for fuel by burning them up through these chemical reactions.
 Metabolism affects many aspects of your health, including weight loss and weight gain, so it's important to understand what exactly it is—and how you can use it for good!

-It's not just your metabolism that changes with age, but your body composition and body weight.
+It's not just your metabolism that changes with age, but your body size and body weight.

 The lifestyle changes you make in middle age can affect your metabolism the rest of your life.